 Explore territorial exchange around the sensitive area

 A longer and stronger approach would be to widen the territory.
-We could exchange Panchgarh district of Bangladesh with a similar size territory from India’s side such as south Tripura in addition to the compensation for families displaced in both sides.
+We could exchange Panchgarh district of Bangladesh with a similar size territory from India’s side such as south Tripura in addition to the compensation for families displaced on both sides.
 It may look painful and a logistic nightmare to implement but India stands to gain the most if this is implemented.
-It may open up new avenues for transportation and connectivity with NorthEast India and bring prosperity in the region overall.
+It may open up new avenues for transportation and connectivity with NorthEast India and bring prosperity to the region overall.
 And of course, the security angle offsets the costs.
 I propose to exchange the red marked areas which are similar in area, the population as well as natural resources.
 Panchgarh district is not a super prosperous region of Bangladesh and we might as well agree to exchange areas.
-On the other hand, south Tripura region is not only less populated and has more natural resources but also brings two regions north and southwards closer if merged into Bangladesh.
+On the other hand, the south Tripura region is not only less populated and has more natural resources but also brings two regions north and southwards closer if merged into Bangladesh.

 Seek the support of Neighbouring National Armies

 This is not the topic of this blog because it looks like a quick and easy solution to adopt in my naive mind.
 I am sure it goes a long way to cement longer-term security.
 No length of territory can safeguard a region if not for people.
 The threats would also emerge from neighbours and we will have to seek solutions by tying the open ends as soon as possible.
 If Nepal and Bangladesh National Armies support Chicken Neck’s security and ensure that no malicious planning is done against that sensitive area, then atleast in most cases we gain a reaction-time with misadventures.
-In the institutionalized armies, it is easier to follow the formats of international communication and negotiate mutual support.
+In institutionalized armies, it is easier to follow the formats of international communication and negotiate mutual support.